 Lexical Comparison vs. Text Comparison

 The Text Comparison mode in Code Compare can be inconvenient for source code comparison as it doesn't recognize language elements and looks for similar symbols in totally different lexemes.

-With Lexical Comparison enabled, different lexeme types are never compared with
+With Lexical Comparison enabled, different lexeme types are never compared with each other.

-If you choose text comparison mode, the numbers will be compared digit-by-digit, which is very inconvenient in the context of source code comparison.
+If you choose Text Comparison mode, the numbers will be compared digit-by-digit, which is very inconvenient in the context of source code comparison.